TechGrounds-Cloud8/cloud8-Killian97/assignments answers/LNX-03/LNX-03 Answer.md

 # Working with text (CLI)
-Learn how to create outputs and redirect them.
+Learn how to print outputs and redirect them.

 ## Key terminology
  - ***STDIN:*** Dit betekend standaard input